China Packing List: What We’d Pack Again Next Time

 Don’t forget to pack a laundry mesh bag for both sustainability and to protect your delicates while traveling in China.

-READ | Laundry on the go - the best tips based on our experience.
+READ |Laundry on the go - the best tips based on our experience.

-Safety
+Safety in China

 China is considered a very safe country and we always felt completely secure during our trip.
 Of course, as in any country, it’s still important to be mindful of your belongings in crowded and public spaces.